fqassem/gbemulator/README.md

 This 16kb section of memory could address one of the 16kb 'banks' of switchable cartridge ROM.
 The current ROM bank it's pointing to is controlled by the cartridge's Memory Bank Controller.

 ### 0x8000 - 0x9FFF: Video RAM
 This 8kb of addressable memory is reserved for the video RAM, which holds sprites and graphics.
+It is also called the 'tile map' because it holds

 ### 0xA000 - 0xBFFF: Cartridge (External) RAM
 If there is RAM available on the cartridge, it is addressable in this address space.